aimat-lab/3DSC/README.md

 We are grateful to the provider of different databases which have made the 3DSC possible:

 - The superconductor data is freely accessible provided by Stanev et al.[2] under a CC BY 4.0 license.
-This data is a subset of the SuperCon database[3], which is currently unaccessible.
+This data is a subset of the SuperCon database, which originally was accessible at [3] and has recently been moved to [6].
 - The crystal structures as input for the 3DSC<sub>MP</sub> are freely accessible and provided by the Materials Project database[4] under a CC BY 4.0 license.
 - The crystal structures as input for the 3DSC<sub>ICSD</sub> are provided by the Inorganic Crystal Structure Database (ICSD)[5], which is a commercial database.
 Access to the ICSD is possible by buying a license.